frontity-demos/frontity-examples/custom-post-types/README.md

 ### The Vintage Vinyl plugin

 PHP code for the Vintage Vinyl plugin for Wordpress.
+This implements:
+- the `record` Custom Post Type
+- the `record_cat` Custom Category
-This implements the `record` CPT, the `record_cat` CT, a shortcode function to render the CPT, and also adds the custom fields to the REST API.
-Found in `wp-content/plugins/vintage-vinyl/vintage-vinyl.php`.
+- a shortcode function to render the Custom Post Type
+- and also adds the custom fields to the REST API.

+It's located in our WordPress installation at `wp-content/plugins/vintage-vinyl/vintage-vinyl.php`.

 ```
 <?php